-Tulaine is a Managing Partner and member of the Executive Team at New Profit.
-In this role she leads the Accelerator portfolio providing strategic and financial support to over twenty of our nation's most promising social innovations.
-Tulaine also serves as a lead spokesperson for New Profit at a time of growing dialogue in philanthropy about the unprecedented opportunities and challenges facing the sector.
-She is Host and Executive Producer of "Jump at the Sun", New Profit's podcast and online forum for conversations with “America’s Problem Solvers”- the grounded visionaries and practical idealists working hard to make things better.
+Tulaine Montgomery is an accomplished social entrepreneur, educator, and community organizer.
+She is a Managing Partner and member of the Executive Team at New Profit.
+A member of the founding team that launched New Profit, Tulaine provides strategic and financial support to many of our nation's most promising social innovations.
+Tulaine leads New Profit's Inclusive Impact, a comprehensive, sector-wide systems change strategy designed to increase investment and capacity building support for leaders of color.
+Additionally Tulaine is a member of New Profit's Systems Solutions team and serves as a lead spokesperson for New Profit at a time of growing dialogue in philanthropy about the unprecedented opportunities and challenges facing the sector.
+She is Host and Executive Producer of "What Had To Be True", New Profit's podcast and online forum for conversations with “America’s Problem Solvers”- the grounded visionaries and practical idealists working hard to make things better.

 Prior to her role at New Profit, Tulaine was Founder and President of New Resource Strategies (NRS), a consulting firm that enables mission-driven organizations to address major operational, fiscal, and strategic challenges.
 She previously held leadership positions at United Way Massachusetts Bay & Merrimack Valley, Citizen Schools, YouthBuild USA and House of Blues Foundation.
 Tulaine received a master’s degree in Public Policy from Tufts University and earned her B.A. from Smith College in Northampton, MA.
 She is a Senior Fellow at the Center for Collaborative Leadership at the University of Massachusetts in Boston, a Community Enrichment Fellow at Northeastern University, and a Neighborhood Fellow at Tufts University.
 Tulaine is an accomplished cellist and writer; she has written and produced five original plays.